TeamDevDev/project-development-week-one-through-six-starter/writing/review.md

 of all the technical software engineering details associated with this source code.
 Your response to this question must contain a fenced code block with the Python source code that you found in the project's GitHub repository.

-TODO: Please do not pick the same source code example that you selected during any prior reflection on your contributions to a long-term software project.

 ```python
 assert cgi_decode('+') == ' '